Interview and questions by Marko Syrjala and Petri Kautto.

 ANDY: And mine was totally different guy too.
-Who didn’t even know Nikki Sixx.
-It was really ridiculous I have to say.
+Who didn’t even know Nikki Sixx?
+It was ridiculous.
+I have to say.

 MICHAEL: I think it was really pathetic.
-Who would give a shit about Motley Crue if even later on one guy from Motley Crue has a solo band?
-C’mon get a life.
+Who would give a shit about Motley Crue if one guy from Motley Crue has a solo band even later on?
+C’mon, get a life.

-STEVIE: I think that was enough about M?tley Crue.
+STEVIE: I think that was enough about Motley Crue.
 Let’s talk about us now?

 MICHAEL: Bullshit, I didn’t say that.
-I said that Gene Simmons was that he’s the most conceited, fat, chauvinist pig I’ve ever encountered.
-He probably has a small weenie problem because he seems to really need to brag about how many thousands of women he’s conquered.
-And he would probably say "Thank you Michael".
+I said that Gene Simmons was that he’s the most arrogant, fat, chauvinist pig I’ve ever encountered.
+He probably has a small weenie problem because he seems to need to brag about how many thousands of women he’s conquered.
+And he would probably say, “Thank you, Michael.”

-ANDY: We do record shows every now and then.
+ANDY: We do record shows now and then.

-ANDY: We just got a new guitar player and we’ll see.
-We might use some older stuff too but only time will tell.
-We do have a lot of stuff to choose from already and there will be a bunch of more.
-There are at least six complete shows recorded so far and they are perfect like we always are. “laughs"
+ANDY: We just got a new guitar player, and we’ll see.
+We might use some older stuff too, but only time will tell.
+We have a lot of stuff to choose from already, and there will be many more.
+There are at least six complete shows recorded so far, and they are perfect like we always are. “laughs.”

 STEVIE: We have to play some more shows with this line-up and see what happens then.

 MICHAEL: We are an entity onto ourselves.
 None of the usual rules apply when it comes to Hanoi Rocks.
-We are doings things in our own way like we have always done.
-We never kissed ass or anything like that you know and we will stay that way in the future too.
+We are doing things in our way as we have always done.
+We never kissed ass or anything like that, you know, and we will stay that way in the future too.

 STEVIE: We keep our fire burning.